 Dr. John Rosemond on Disciplining Your Child Successfully

-Editor's Note: The following is a report on the practical applications of John Rosemond's new book, The Well-Behaved Child: Discipline that Really Works (Thomas Nelson Publishers, 2009).
+Editor's Note: The following is a report on the practical applications of John Rosemond's book, The Well-Behaved Child: Discipline that Really Works (Thomas Nelson Publishers, 2009).

 No issue seems to frustrate parents more than how to discipline their kids.
 From trying to tame toddler tantrums to urging teens to clean their rooms, parents often experience more stress than positive results.